Romanization of Georgian: National system

+Georgian Lord's Prayer romanized at the Church of the Pater Noster in 1868.

 This system, adopted in February 2002 by the State Department of Geodesy and Cartography of Georgia and the Institute of Linguistics, Georgian National Academy of Sciences, establishes a transliteration system of the Georgian letters into Latin letters.
 The system was already in use, since 1998, on driving licenses.
 It is also used by BGN and PCGN since 2009, as well as in Google Translate.

-Unofficial system of romanization
+Unofficial system

 Despite its popularity this system sometimes leads to ambiguity.
 The system is mostly used in social networks, forums, chat rooms, etc. The system is greatly influenced by the common QWERTY-derived Georgian keyboard layout that ties each key to each letter in the alphabet (seven of them: T, W, R, S, J, Z, C with the help of the shift key to make another letter).

 ISO standard

 ISO 9984:1996, "Transliteration of Georgian characters into Latin characters", was last reviewed and confirmed in 2010.

 The guiding principles in the standard are: